 30 August, 2021 | Bret Gower

-There is nothing worse than somebody else benefitting from your business’ success by riding on your coat-tails and confusing customers that their products or services are the same as yours.
+There is nothing worse than somebody else benefitting from your business’ success by riding on your coat-tails, infringing your infringing on your intellectual property and confusing customers that their products or services are the same as yours.
 The legal solution to these copycats is to make a claim against them of passing off and a breach of the Fair Trading Act 1986 (FTA).

-A claim of passing off and a breach of the FTA are invariably used in conjunction in look-a-like situations where one business tries to pass itself or its products off as the business or product of a rival.
+A claim of passing off and a breach of the Fair Trading Act are invariably used in conjunction in look-a-like situations where one business tries to pass itself or its products off as the business or product of a rival.

 To prove passing off a business needs to show that:

 - a distinguishing feature or combination of features of the business’ goods or services has acquired a goodwill or reputation in the market so that its business is known and recognised by that feature or combination of features; and

 - the other party has done something (either intentionally or unintentionally) to lead consumers to believe its goods or services are the goods or services of the business.
 This is called a misrepresentation; and

 - that the business has suffered or is likely to suffer damage as a result of the defendant’s misrepresentation.

 The misrepresentation doesn’t have to be an express statement made by the defendant.
 It can be implied from the use of names, marks or product ‘get-up’ that are sufficiently similar to cause confusion in the minds of the public.